Jim Lampley Net Worth 2025

 KCBS

 In 1987, Lampley moved to CBS.
 At CBS, he took over duties as co-anchor on the daily news show in Los Angeles, and also was a correspondent.
-That same year, he began working for HBO, covering boxing and HBO's annual telecast of Wimbledon.
+That same year, he began working for HBO, covering boxing and HBO's annual telecast of the Wimbledon Championships.
 He also attended the Albertville Olympics in 1992, as a news anchor for KCBS-TV.

 NBC Sports